MarcusJH/Bank/README.md

 # Bank
 Bank repository
-For the Banksection of the ATM protocol
+for the Bank section of the ATM protocol